Comparative Study of UNet-based Architectures for Liver Tumor Segmentation in Multi-Phase Contrast-Enhanced Computed Tomography: Results and Discussion

 \subsubsection{Ablation study}

-Based on the highest performance of ResNetUNet3+, various experiments were conducted with Attention/ASPP variants including Squeeze-and-Excitation (SE), Convolutional Block Attention Module (CBAM), Atrous Spatial Pyramid Pooling (ASPP), and combined CBAM + ASPP.
-These additional modules keep the models’ parameters of an acceptable value.
+Building on the ResNetUNet3+ baseline, we conducted an ablation study to evaluate the impact of different attention mechanisms, including Squeeze-and-Excitation (SE), Convolutional Block Attention Module (CBAM), and Atrous Spatial Pyramid Pooling (ASPP).

-Table \ref{tab:table5} shows introducing attention mechanisms further boosted performance.
-The SE-based attention improved Dice to 0.747, though boundary accuracy (HD95 = 99.93) was slightly worse than ResNetUNet3+ without attention.
-In contrast, the CBAM-integrated model achieved the highest overall performance, achieving a Dice of 0.755, IoU of 0.662, and the best HD95 of 77.91.
-These results highlight the effectiveness of jointly modeling channel- and spatial-wise dependencies, enabling the network to focus more precisely on lesion regions while suppressing irrelevant background features.

-Finally, the addition of ASPP was explored both independently and in combination with CBAM.
-The ResNetUNet3+ with ASPP alone achieved solid performance with a Dice of 0.735 and IoU of 0.645.
-However, when ASPP was combined with CBAM, the results did not surpass the CBAM-only configuration, with Dice slightly decreasing to 0.753 and HD95 increasing to 90.32.
-This suggests that while ASPP can enhance multi-scale context aggregation, its benefits may be redundant when paired with strong attention mechanisms like CBAM, which already improve feature selectivity and spatial focus.